Advance Care Directives and the Power of Attorney

-This is a free Webinar happening on Tuesday 26 May 2026 at 1pm AEST.
-We will look at Advance Care Directives, what is required, and should we be using them more often?
+This free Webinar has already happened but you can still get the recording and the documents, and do the learning online at your own pace.
+We looked at Advance Care Directives, what is required, who are the various decision makers in NSW (including responsible person and also registered supporter) and should we be using ACDs more often?
 You will get an Advance Care Directive in PowerPoint form as your own precedent so that you can make any amendments you think will help it to fit in with your practice.

-Because it is free, as part of registering you will be asked to complete a survey of roughly ten questions.
-The questions are relevant to the Webinar, however.
+Because the Webinar is free, as part of registering you will be asked to complete a survey of roughly ten questions.
+The questions are relevant to the Webinar, and the answers will be shared when we run this Webinar again, live, in a couple of months.

 why are we talking about this?